Cultural offer

 As part of projects to develop embedded tools (tablet, application, headset), it is vital to guarantee the scientific relevance of digital content (including historical reconstructions) while offering a tool that is adapted to the various target audiences.
 This training course will introduce you to the methodology for developing content, and will focus on the tool prototyping phases through to user testing.

-Setting up remote guided tours
+Setting up distance guided tours

-As a key tool for developing the activities of heritage sites and attracting new audiences, remote guided tours are becoming more and more a part of our daily lives.
+As a key tool for developing the activities of heritage sites and attracting new audiences, distance guided tours are becoming more and more a part of our daily lives.
 They provide real added value for those involved in the cultural sector and make it possible to rethink the in situ and de visu experience.

-• Promoting inclusive mediation on a heritage site
+Promoting inclusive mediation on a heritage site

 Combining accessibility and heritage on a historic site is both a requirement and a challenge.
 Over and above the regulatory framework, welcoming all kinds of visitors in the best possible conditions requires careful thought, anticipation and coordination in order to implement appropriate proposals.

-Designing a digital mediation tool for a heritage site
+Design a digital mediation tool for a heritage site

 Digital tools have become an essential part of heritage sites, but project leaders can be apprehensive about putting them into practice.
 A step-by-step description of the stages involved in a mediation project of this kind will help you to master its execution, from the idea to its appropriation by visitors.

-• Designing and running events for young audiences
+Designing and running for young people

 As a key audience with many facets, young people need special attention.
 To be able to develop an offer that is tailored to them, it is essential to have a good understanding of their characteristics and needs, but also and above all of the specific characteristics of each age group.